Black Canary

 Black Canary is the name of two superheroines appearing in American comic books published by DC Comics.
 As one of the earliest female superheroes in the DC Comics universe, the character has made numerous appearances in prominent team-up titles, including the Justice Society of America and Justice League of America.
 The Black Canary persona has been adopted by two individuals, portrayed as legacy heroes with a mother-daughter relationship between the two.
 Following DC's New 52 initiative, Black Canary was briefly amalgamated as a single character before the mother-and-daughter dynamic was restored to continuity.

 Dinah Drake, the original Black Canary, was created by the writer-artist team of Robert Kanigher and Carmine Infantino, the character debuted in Flash Comics #86 on July 31, 1947 (cover dated August 1947) in the Golden Age of Comic Books.
 Strong, mysterious, gutsy and romantic, she has been called "the archetype of the new Film Noir era heroine."
 She is a prominent member of the Justice Society of America and gifted martial artist who engaged in crime-fighting exploits alongside her love interest and eventual husband, Larry Lance, a detective in Gotham City.
 Their union resulted in the birth of their daughter, Dinah Laurel Lance.
 In subsequent narratives following the Crisis on Infinite Earths event, her daughter succeeds her mother as the new Black Canary.
 Dinah Drake is typically depicted as a skilled hand-to-hand combatant without superhuman abilities compared to her daughter and successor.
-Dinah Drake also appears in media set in the Arrowverse, portrayed by Juliana Harkavy, while Dinah Laurel Lance’s mother (also named Dinah) is portrayed by Alex Kingston.
-Although the series depicts Dinah Drake and Dinah Lance, in this version, the first Canary was Sara Lance, portrayed by Caity Lotz, who inspired her older sister and successor to become a heroine after her death.
-The character wore a mantle similar to that of the first Black Canary from the comics.

 The second Black Canary, Dinah Laurel Lance, was created by Dennis O'Neil and Dick Dillin, first appearing in Justice League of America #75 (November, 1969).
 The character is often depicted as the daughter of the original Dinah Drake, possessing metahuman abilities and being highly skilled in martial arts.
 She is prominently associated with the Justice League, Birds of Prey, and has had a significant relationship with Green Arrow alongside his allies.
 During Black Canary's brief period as a composite character in the New 52, she was known as Dinah Laurel Lance (née Drake).